sekaiacg/android_device_xiaomi_umi_TWRP/README.md

-# android_device_xiaomi_cepheus
+# android_device_xiaomi_umi
-For building TWRP for Xiaomi Mi 9
+For building TWRP for Xiaomi Mi 10

-TWRP device tree for Xiaomi Mi 9
+TWRP device tree for Xiaomi Mi 10

 ## Features

-Works:

-- ADB
-- Decryption of /data
-- Screen brightness settings
-- Correct screenshot color
-- MTP
-- Flashing (opengapps, roms, images and so on)
-- Backup/Restore (Needs more testing)
-- USB OTG
-- Android Q Support

-TO-DO:

-- Vibration support
+**Untested!**

+Mi 10 is using Dynamic Partition!
+We need update from TWRP.

 ## Compile